JuanchoSL/Terminal/README.md

 ```bash
 ./entrypoint copy --origin=values.txt --destiny values.csv values.xml --copies 1 --clean
 ```

+#### Parameters format
+The parameter name needs to start with --, the can assign values from:
+- concat with an equals sign (--name=value)
+- put the value after parameter (--name value)
+- if is a void parameter that don ned value, just write the parameter name (--void_parameter)
+- if is a multiple values parameter, use the name all times that you need pass a value or write the name and value multiple times as a single value
+    - --multiple=value1 --multiple=value2
+    - --multiple value1 --multiple value2
+    - --multiple value1 value2

 ## Debug
 The library implements the LoggerAwaitInterface, in order to indicate a PSR3 Logger for save errors or debug info.
 The loggers are used by commands, but if you have multiple commands from a Console App, can pass an unique log to Console class before insert Commands and the logger will be inserted into any Command used